-Roaming around Tbilisi in the direction of the dome-like sulphur baths, the air became increasingly heavy with the smell of the gas.
+Back in Tbilisi, when approaching the part of town with the dome-like sulphur baths, the air becomes increasingly heavy with the smell of the gas.
 Not the most pleasant odour, I might add, but at least it was an indicator that I was headed in the right direction.
-Selecting one of the multiple bath houses (there is even that looks like a mosque- pictured below) and opting for a private room with both hot (and I mean hot) and cold baths, I spent an hour simmering; occasionally dipping a limb into the the icy cold pool to try to regulate my internal body temperature.
+Having selected one of the multiple bath houses (there is even one that looks like a mosque from the outside) ,opting for a private room with both hot (and I mean hot) and cold baths, I spent an hour simmering; occasionally dipping a limb into the the icy cold pool to try to regulate my internal body temperature.
 Probably those lukewarm-shower folk wouldn’t fare too well, but for me (not content until I emerge from my showers looking like a boiled lobster) it was perfect – apart from the smell of eggs that I couldn’t wash out of my hair for days.

 Georgian cuisine is peaking in popularity these days internationally, and not only for its world-famous wines.
 At the top of the list, I must pay homage to the humble khinkali (ხინკალი); something between a soup-filled bao dumpling and the manti of Central Asia but with better quality meat and no horrid fatty bits.
 The trick I didn’t yet master was to pick it up by the stem and eat it by hand without losing most of the broth content down my blouse.

-Other notable stars include lobio (ლობიო) kidney beans, chicken tabaka (ტაბაკა – poor flattened little carcass) with tkemali (plum sauce), satsisvi (საცივი – chicken in walnut sauce) and perhaps the most famous of them all, the white pizza-like khachapuri (ხაჭაპური), in all its varieties.
+Other notable stars include lobio (ლობიო) kidney beans, chicken tabaka (ტაბაკა – poor flattened little carcasses) with tkemali (plum sauce), satsisvi (საცივი – chicken in walnut sauce) and perhaps the most famous of them all, the white pizza-like khachapuri (ხაჭაპური), in all its varieties.
 I like the one that looks like an egg-in-a-boat, yet it’s only now that I realise the raw egg is meant to be stirred into the cheese to produce a molten yellow fondue – aha.
+Street food is very cheap and accessible in the form of pastries, and if you don’t fancy cheese (this cuisine is far too cheese-heavy for me), one can always opt for beans (ლობიანი/lobiani).
 Georgia is not overly into its desserts seemingly, but it has enough sweet wines to compensate.

 Sounds of Georgia

-In Georgia, real men sing and I have the illusion that all of them can sing; young and old alike.
+In Georgia, real men sing and I have an illusion that all of them can sing; young and old alike.
+[UPDATE: I have had a Georgian partner for over a year now and he hasn’t dispelled any myths as he is also a singer and musician.]
 Those polyphonic harmonies are so powerful and resonating that I can nearly visualise an aura of testosterone around them.
-I was fortunate to find such singers performing in many restaurants and also on the streets.
+I was fortunate during my first visit to find such singers performing in many restaurants and also on the streets.